Men’s ties might seem like a minor detail in the overall outfit. Or so you might think…

 Silk

-Silk is the classic tie fabric used in their manufacture for generations.
+Silk is the classic tie fabric used in its manufacture for generations.
 You can wear these men’s ties in any season and on almost any occasion.

 But you must choose the color and pattern you wear carefully if you want the best results.

-It takes around 150 silkworms to produce enough raw material to make just one tie, which is why silk ties are expensive and problematic for proponents of animal rights.
+It takes around 150 silkworms to produce enough raw material for just one tie, which is why silk ties are expensive and problematic for animal rights advocates.

 Cashmere